 Events

-ARTscapades is delighted to offer you a unique spring programme of opportunities to enjoy art through talks by expert speakers.
+ARTscapades is delighted to launch an Autumn programme packed with opportunities to explore art with online talks and study courses led by expert speakers.
 We continue to be grateful for your support which enables profits from our ticket sales to help UK museums and arts-based organisations.

 All events take place via Zoom Webinar and can be watched live including Q&A. Ticket holders will be emailed a link to join 24 hours in advance.
 In case you can’t make it on the day, ticket holders will also receive a link to view a recording of the talk, which will be available for one month.